mfoltz/Bloodstone/README-TS.md

 **Server Options:**
 - `ReloadCommand` [default `!reload`]: Which text command (sent in chat) should be used to trigger reloading of plugins.

+### Developers
+- **Events** – subscribe to player connections, disconnections, and character creations.
+PlayerService maintains cache of player-related entities for using as needed in other mods.
+- **Networking** – send blittable types as packets from client to server and vice versa.
+- **Extensions** – various convenience methods for working with collections and V Rising entities.

 ### Support